 Learning how to learn has suggested that the role of mind-maps is better suited getting a bigger picture, rather than for retention itself.

 I’d tend to agree - rather I see them as complementing flashcards, the tool to get you from scattered thoughts, to specific questions, and finally to comprehension and retention.

 I often write my questions on my mind-maps as I go, and filter and refine them into flashcard questions and answers, and then leave my final mindmap as a ‘statement of fact’ in case I ever need to refer to it in future.

 However how far you go on this is a call for you, depending on how well your time would be spent getting a deep knowledge drives whether you need to invest the time in flashcards for retrieval or just leaving your notes on the mind map.

 As a rule of thumb though, I always invest in trying to retain fundamental concepts, and if any chunk has structured training material available, that’s a good sign it’s in use enough (by others) to warrant worth investing in.

 Below is a quick cheat sheet to help you with determining the best way to chunking materials, be it top down or bottom up, and depending on what materials you have available to you.

 Workflow for deciding a chunking and retention strategy (top down or bottom up)

-Your experiences of this approach
+Your experiences of chunking and mind-maps

 I’d really like to hear from you next.
 It would be great if you could respond to this article with how you got on with this approach, or what did and didn’t work for you.
 Likewise if you have any further questions on this, please respond in the comments section too.